martin-ockajak/automorph/README.md

 ## [Transport](https://www.javadoc.io/doc/io.automorph/automorph-spi_2.13/latest/automorph/spi/Transport.html)

-Message transport plugins.
+Message transport protocol plugins.

 ### Client transport

-Message transport plugins used by the RPC client to send requests and receive responses to and from a remote endpoint.:
+Message transport plugins used by the RPC client to send requests and receive responses to and from a remote endpoint.

 | Class | Artifact | Library | Protocol |
 | ---- | --- | --- | --- |